OscarAzeem/Courses_Info/pl_sql_udemy_info.md

 	    	* A cursor can be reopened only if it is closed.
 If you attempt to fetch data from a cursor after it has been closed, then an INVALID_CURSOR exception will be raised.
 	    	* Note: Although it is possible to terminate the PL/SQL block withouth closing cursors, there is a maximum limit on the number of open cursors per session, which is determined by the OPEN_CURSORS, paramter in the database parameter file.
 	    	* Default: OPEN_CURSORS=50.
+* Using the [Cursor](https://stackoverflow.com/questions/10629802/can-i-pass-an-explicit-cursor-to-a-function-procedure-for-use-in-for-loop "Cursor as function parameter") as a function parameter.

 ## FOR - CURSORS
 * A For loop cursor doesn't need to OPEN, FETCH, and CLOSE